The moment you knew

 The Moment You Knew He is a Narcissist

-Before I forget what it was like in the moment I knew I was with a narcissist, I want to share the texts from someone dear in my life.
+Before I forget what it was like the moment I knew I was with a narcissist, I want to share the texts from someone dear in my life.
 Let’s see what it was like for her the moment she knew.

 The First Signs of Danger